PlayAGS Stock Priced For An Unlikely Bankruptcy

 Do those operators, whether by focusing on their own survival or using the leverage created by the risks to suppliers, finally bring about the end of $20,000 individual and incompatible cabinets?
 Do they push slot manufacturers into "race to the bottom" pricing in terms of either sales or in reduced participation shares?
 If so, they can apply pressure to suppliers like AGS at a time when those suppliers can least afford it.

 This is a situation that can play out in myriad ways.
-And I'm imagine that wherever AGS trades in 24 months — whether it's $0.05 or $8 — that the outcome will in retrospect seem obvious.
+And I imagine that wherever AGS trades in 24 months - whether it's $0.05 or $8 - that the outcome will in retrospect seem obvious.
 But the potential upside, by definition, is much higher than the downside.
 And I believe upside is more likely than downside.
-The risks are real — but they're worth taking, even in this market.
+The risks are real - but they're worth taking, even in this market.

 Disclosure: I am/we are long AGS, IGT.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.